 The Empire Ears ESR MKII is just like those studio reference monitors.
 Those have a linear presentation, but you actually enjoy certain reference speaker models.
 The ESR MKII is exactly like that.
 It has a flat response, but you still find yourself enjoying it.
 And because it’s an extremely smooth and balanced IEM, you can listen to it all day without any fatigue.
 It just flows through.
 No distractions, and nothing overdone.

 It’s one of the best tunings I’ve come across.
 And the price?
 Well, it’s not crazy expensive money in today’s IEM market, so I think it actually has great value.
 As a result, I recommend the Empire Ears ESR MKII as a great reference monitor.
 If you’re looking for a true-sounding IEM and had enough of the V-Shaped, fun-oriented gear, this might be your best bet at this point.

 Meze Audio Rai Penta

-The 5 driver Rai Penta isn’t only comfortable, it looks beautiful and sounds like a high end IEM should sound.
-Rai Penta is detailed, precise and transparent and with its neutral yet musical tuning the Rai Penta will win over many hearts.
-Making a correct sounding hybrid is hard but Meze makes it seem oh so easy.
-For a high end universal IEM costing over $/€1K the package it comes in, as said, is a little basic and it’s mostly the lack of a balanced cable which saddens me.
-But sound wise – if you’re a fan of the typical high end reference/neutral tuning – you’ll get all you ever wanted.
+The 5-driver Rai Penta isn’t only comfortable, it looks beautiful and sounds like a high-end IEM should sound.
+Rai Penta is detailed, precise, and transparent and with its neutral yet musical tuning the Rai Penta will win over many hearts.
+Making a correct-sounding hybrid is hard but Meze makes it seem oh so easy.
+For a high-end universal IEM costing over $/€1K the package, it comes in, as said, is a little basic and it’s mostly the lack of a balanced cable that saddens me.
+But sound-wise – if you’re a fan of the typical high-end reference/neutral tuning – you’ll get all you ever wanted.

 InEar ProPhile 8